The lone away fan who led his club to glory

 Tiago Rech has watched Santa Cruz for as long as he can remember, even when he was famously the only one.
 But right now, on the final day of the 2023 Campeonato Gaucho Serie A2, he can hardly bear to do so.

-Their season has all come down to this: one kick, one penalty to settle a shootout and send the club back to the state top flight for the first time in a decade.
+The Brazilian club's season has all come down to this: one kick, one penalty to settle a shootout and send the club back to the state top flight for the first time in a decade.

 For Tiago, though, this is the culmination of something far greater - a lifelong love affair that has taken him in directions he could not possibly have imagined.